lsst-sqre/gafaelfawr/docs/configuration.rst

 ``github-client-secret``
     The GitHub secret, obtained when creating the OAuth App as described above.
-    This is not required if you are using CILogin authentication.
+    This is not required if you are using OpenID Connect authentication (either CILogon or generic).

 ``influxdb-secret`` (optional)
     The shared secret to use for issuing InfluxDB tokens.
     See :ref:`influxdb` for more information.
     You can omit this if you don't need InfluxDB token support.

+``oidc-client-secret``
+    The secret for an OpenID Connect authentication provider.
+    This is not required if you are using GitHub or CILogon authentication.

 ``oidc-server-secrets`` (optional)
     Only used if the Helm chart parameter ``oidcServer.enabled`` is set to true.